FastyBird/fastybird/src/FastyBird/Library/Exchange/.docs/en/index.md

 # Quick start

-The purpose of this library is to provide unified interface for data exchange.
+The purpose of this library is to provide unified interface for data exchange bus.

-Create consumers and publishers proxies, collect registered application consumers and publishers and control them.
+Create consumers and publishers proxies, collect registered application consumers and publishers and rule them.

 ***